ThaMarlock/Styleguids/C-Sharp.md

 ### Using
+Using's are in a region.
 Using's are listed directly after the copyright and info part.
 Using's are listed in alphabetical order with a special for the System using's, which are listed before the other using's

 ### Namespace
+The namespace are written with two blank line after the using's region Brackets start in the next line

+### Enum's
+Enum's are in a region.

 ### Class member ordering